 by Michael Daigle on Jun 6, 2014

-A warm coffee enjoyed in your very own sunroom with the picturesque view of the first snow, is something that poems are written about.
-Although, this description maybe enticing, and instigating you to construct a sun room this very instant, the fact remains that a sun room can be expensive.
-It is definitely not as costly as building a garage or basements, but in order to get this right you’ve to consider certain factors.
-Dynamics - if ignored, can malign the whole design of your sun room and your house.
-One grave error and the image of having a beautiful sun room can diminish within a second.
+A warm coffee enjoyed in your very own sunroom with the picturesque view of the first snow is something that poems are written about.
+Although this description may be enticing and instigating you to construct a sunroom this very instant, the fact remains that a sunroom can be expensive.
+It is not as costly as building a garage or basements, but to get this right you must consider certain factors.
+Dynamics - if ignored, can malign the whole design of your sunroom and your house.
+One grave error and the image of having a beautiful sunroom can diminish within a second.

 2. Importance of Roof Lines